 What Foxwoods does offer is a very different setting than the urban locales of the MGM and Encore – forests and hills instead of densely populated city blocks and highways.
 The beaches and quaint towns of Rhode Island and Eastern Connecticut are also just a short drive away, making this a good poker vacation destination.
 Foxwoods may no longer be the undisputed king of New England poker, but the investment in the new cash room shows that it’s not giving up being a major player.

 Update: See why we think Foxwoods is one of the Best Poker Rooms in New England!

 - Tournament Structures

 Foxwoods is the largest poker room on the East Coast with a deep history of providing a quality poker.
-While the physical space pales a bit to more modern and recently built rooms, the room remains well run.
+The new cash room is bright, smoke-free, and comfortable.
 Even if the volume is down from its best days, Foxwoods still remains an active room with a wide range of player styles and quality.
 The casino itself offers many options for dining and shopping.
 The complete package makes Foxwoods a solid poker vacation option.